BBC Sports Personality of the Year: 2006–2009

 In 2006, for the first time in its 53-year history, the event was held outside London, in Birmingham's National Exhibition Centre (NEC).
 For the first time, tickets for the event were made available to the public, and 3,000 were sold in the first hour.
 That year, Adrian Chiles joined the show and co-presented alongside Barker and Lineker for two years.
 The 2007 ceremony was the first of a two-year sponsorship deal with Britvic's brand Robinsons, and the capacity of the NEC was increased from 5,000 to 8,000.
 The event sold out, but the sponsorship deal was shortened to one year after complaints by ITV and RadioCentre caused the BBC Trust to rule in June 2008 that "Editorial Guidelines were breached and the editorial integrity of the BBC compromised by giving the impression to licence fee payers via Sports Personality of the Year that part of a BBC service had been sponsored."
 They decided that the 2008 awards should not be broadcast as a sponsored event, and no new sponsorship deal was negotiated after the Britvic deal expired.
 In February 2008, the BBC announced that the 2008 Sports Personality of the Year event would be held at the Echo Arena, Liverpool.
 One reason for the move to Liverpool was to allow greater numbers to view the show live, as the 10,600-seater venue in Liverpool had a bigger capacity than the NEC.
 That year Jake Humphrey replaced Chiles as co-presenter.
 The 2009 show was rumoured to be held in either Cardiff or Glasgow.
-However, it was announced on 30 April 2009 that the show would be staged at the Sheffield Arena.
+However, it was announced on 30 April 2009 that the show would be staged at the Sheffield Arena, after the city won the hosting rights over Cardiff.